Chart Color Schemes

 Population growth drivers in Oxley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Oxley's population was approximately 9,536 as of November 2025.
-This figure represents an increase of 958 people since the 2021 Census, which reported a population of 8,578.
-The change is inferred from the estimated resident population of 9,396 in June 2024 and an additional 125 validated new addresses since the Census date.
-This results in a population density ratio of 1,378 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Oxley's growth rate of 11.2% since the 2021 Census surpassed the national average (8.9%).
-Overseas migration contributed approximately 41.0% of overall population gains during recent periods.
+Oxley's population is around 9,839 as of February 2026.
+This reflects an increase of 1,261 people since the 2021 Census, which reported a population of 8,578 people.
+The change was inferred from the estimated resident population of 9,387 in June 2024 and an additional 126 validated new addresses since the Census date.
+This results in a density ratio of 1,421 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Oxley's growth rate of 14.7% since the 2021 census exceeded both the SA3 area (9.9%) and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 41.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-All drivers including natural growth and interstate migration were positive factors.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, Oxley is projected to have above median population growth by statistical areas analysed by AreaSearch.
-The area is expected to grow by 1,724 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 16.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, Oxley is projected to have above median population growth, expected to grow by 1,724 persons to 2041, reflecting an increase of 12.9% over the 17 years.

 Frequently Asked Questions - Population